How To Prep for Anal Sex: A Step-by-Step Guide

 If you’re new to anal, one factor that might be worrying you is making a mess.
 We won’t lie: It’s a possible outcome (and for what it’s worth, there’s no reason to feel embarrassed about it), but the right prep can put your mind at ease.

 One thing you should know before you buy an enema kit is that anal penetration involves the rectum, the tube that connects the anus to the colon.
-Fecal matter is stored in the colon, not in the rectum, until it’s time to defecate—so that means you’re unlikely to full-on poop on a partner.
-It also means enema kit is often unnecessary because it pushes water deep into the intestines.
+Fecal matter is stored in the colon, not in the rectum, until it’s time to defecate.
+Enema kits are often unnecessary because they push water deep into the intestines.
 You don’t have to go that deep.
 Using a simple anal douche to clean the immediate area of any feces remnants from recent bowel movements is typically sufficient.

 Here’s how to prep for anal sex regarding hygiene: